hnymA/BFInterpreter/README.md

 |`]`|`}`|

 ## Setting language specification
-As described above, Brainf\*ck is a programming language consisting of eight commands, but you can change each command as you like.For example, "+" command can be expressed as "plus" string.
+As described above, Brainf\*ck is a programming language consisting of eight commands, and you can change each command as you like.
+For example, "+" command can be expressed as "plus" string.

 To set the language specification, change the `Translator` function in `main.js`.
 For details, see the comments in `main.js`.